TEAP Online (Teaching English for Academic Purposes)

 The University of Warwick is delighted to introduce a new, online course for teachers wishing to develop a better theoretical and practical understanding of Teaching English for Academic Purposes (TEAP) in higher education settings.
 The course provides an opportunity for teachers to work alongside experienced EAP teachers and trainers, to investigate key issues in the design and delivery of EAP courses, and to develop and practise skills in their own areas of teaching.

 A 10-week course consisting of 65 hours of learning.
 This will include one 90 minute live interactive seminar and 3 hours of pre and post-session online learning content (including planning support) per week.
-There will also be 20 hours of observed peer teaching over the course of the programme.
+There will also be observed peer teaching over the course of the programme, relevant to the group's needs.
 An individual, end-of-course tutorial with the course tutor is also included.

 Courses will run on the following dates: